fat/smoosh/README.md

 <code>done</code>
 -------
-Done is used to execute a callback when at a certain point in the smoosh command chain.
-Normally, it is added at the end of the chain to run a callback when smoosh has completed, but it can also be added between steps.
+Done is used to execute a callback at a certain point in the smoosh command chain.
+Typically, it is used at the end of the chain when smoosh has completed, but it can also be added between steps.

 ``` js
 smoosh.config('smoosh.json').clean().run().build.done(function() {